luxor99/sync-glacier.py/README.md

 sync-glacier.py
 ===============
+This is a fork of https://github.com/bitsofpancake/sync-glacier.py which didn't work with PDF files

+In addition, it will update a Mysql database with Glacier archive details (see below for schema)

 A Python script to easily sync a directory with a vault on Amazon Glacier.
 This makes it easy to upload a directory of backups, for example, into a vault.
-This script requires [`boto`](https://github.com/boto/boto) (see their instructions on how to install it).
+This script requires [`boto`](https://github.com/boto/boto) (see their instructions on how to install it) and PyMSQL

+pip install pymysql

 To use `sync-glacier.py`, first edit `sync-glacier.py` and put in your [Amazon Web Services credentials](https://portal.aws.amazon.com/gp/aws/securityCredentials):
 ```